Web Fonts Cheat Sheet: Free Google Fonts Alternatives to Futura and the Like

 Open Sans as a Free Alternative to Helvetica Font

 Helvetica is a Sans Serif font, with a quite old history dating back to the year 1961, available for up to 80 languages.
-Open Sans is a free alternative for Helvetica, designed by Steve Matteson, that contains about 900 characters, including Cyrillic and Greek.
+Open Sans is a free font alternative from Google that you can use instead of Helvetica.
+It was designed by Steve Matteson and contains about 900 characters, including Cyrillic and Greek.

 Hind as an Open-Source Substitute for Frutiger

 Frutiger is a Sans Serif typeface designed by Adrian Frutiger in 1968.
 Originally intended for airport signage, it’s now widely used in booklets and magazines.
-Hind is a Google font similar to Frutiger.
+Hind is a free alternative font from Google similar to Frutiger.
 This free typeface created by Manushi Parikh supports Latin and Devanagari scripts.

 Nunito — a Google Font Close to Futura